lasiest/lasiest/README.md

 **📌About** <br>
 Hi, I'm Valenstio, also known as Lasiest.
 I specialize in VR development and 2D/3D game development, primarily using the Unity game engine.
 I have created numerous projects for both professional and personal purposes.

 I am passionate about game development, particularly VR applications, with a year of experience in VR development.
-My professional work often involves creating simulations, such as nursery and welding training programs.
+My professional work often involves creating simulations for real industry clients, such as nursery and welding training programs.

 **📩Email** <br>
 valenstiowiyogo@gmail.com